Junior Research Fellow and Associate Professor

 Investigating the brain mechanisms underlying encoding and recognition of temporal patterns

-I am a Junior Research Fellow at the Center for Eudaimonia and Human Fluorishing, mainly interested in the whole-brain mechanisms underlying encoding and recognition of temporal patterns.
-Previously, I have completed a PhD in cognitive neuroscience at Center for Music in the Brain, Aarhus University, an MSc in cognitive applied psychology and an MSc in classical guitar at University of Bologna.
+I am Junior Research Fellow at the Center for Eudaimonia and Human Fluorishing, Linacre College, University of Oxford and Associate Professor at Center for Music in the Brain (MIB), Aarhus University, mainly interested in the whole-brain mechanisms underlying encoding and recognition of temporal sequences.
+Previously, I have completed a PhD in cognitive neuroscience at MIB, Aarhus University, an MSc in cognitive applied psychology and an MSc in classical guitar at University of Bologna.

 While my current research focuses on healthy individuals at different stages of their life, a primary future step that I wish to undertake consists of applying our paradigms and analysis methods to clinical populations such as patients affected by dementia.